-So what’s wrong with this bizarre paper?
-First is the assumption that the heritability of handedness is high or maintained by balancing selection (a genetic process)- heritability for handedness from twin-studies is only roughly 25% (the most recent figure from a population of 300,000 individuals found a heritability of only 2-3%.)18 Second is the assumption that highly technical boxing relates in any way to general fighting ability in the population- in what is a highly technical sport, training is even more important than what we find in the general population, so the influence of right-handed people training with right-handed people is even higher than in the general population.
-Third is the assumption that canalization for handedness would be so high to carry left-handedness in human populations through the Neolithic by the invention of weapons- by the time the Neolithic rolls around we’re using spears, swords, and axes on one another (not to mention the prevalence of boxing-esque fist fights in hunter-gatherer societies sounds bizarre), and with the population explosion associated with the advent of agriculture, cleansing of male phenotypes from massive warfare resulting in a significant male phenotype, and highest incidences of violence in human history, actual selection would have to be accounted with the Neolithic, not in a caveman’s boxing ring.
-For such myopic combat-related and supposedly sexually-dimorphic phenotypes, this would be the EEA If these results replicate for, say, amateur sabre fencing, I might be less skeptical.
-Finally, the paper simply (and I believe fatally) fails to take into account the simple fact that chimpanzee males display similar measures of handedness to humans.
+So what’s wrong with this study?
+First is the assumption that the heritability of handedness is high or maintained by balancing selection (a genetic process)- heritability for handedness from twin-studies is only roughly 25% (the most recent figure from a population of 300,000 individuals found a heritability of only 2-3%.)18 Second is the assumption that highly technical boxing relates in any way to general fighting ability in the population.
+In what is a highly technical sport, training is even more important than what we find in the general population, so the influence of right-handed people training with right-handed people is even higher than in the general population.
+Third is the assumption that canalization for handedness would high enough to carry left-handedness in human populations through the Neolithic by the invention of weapons.
+By the time the Neolithic rolls around we’re using spears, swords, and axes on one another (not to mention the prevalence of boxing-esque fist fights in hunter-gatherer societies sounds bizarre), and with the population explosion associated with the advent of agriculture, cleansing of male phenotypes from massive warfare resulting in a significant male bottleneck 7,000 years ago, and highest incidences of violence in human history, actual selection would have to be accounted with the Neolithic20, not in a caveman’s boxing ring.
+For such a combat-related and supposedly sexually-dimorphic phenotype, this would be the EEA If these results replicate for, say, amateur sabre fencing, I might be less skeptical.
+Finally, the paper (I believe fatally) fails to take into account the simple fact that chimpanzee males display similar measures of handedness to humans.19

 While not a complete condemnation of evo-psych as a whole, one can scroll through the tweets associated with this paper and find the high praise it received despite unfortunately falling for the most elementary “correlation is not causation” trick in the book (which is a shame considering how amazing the data they collected is).
 Nor have I simply selected this paper to simply bully its authors- what we see here isn’t atypical for the most sensationalist and popularized articles in evo-psych, in some circles this is nearing the norm.